Ductile Iron Castings

 Both greensand and no-bake.
 Greensand includes both semi-automatic and automatic molding lines (including Sinto, Hunter, B&P and Disa molding)

 5. What type of quality control procedures do you have in place?

 The majority of our partner foundries are ISO Certified.
-We can also offer TS Certified facilities for applications meeting certain volume and weight criteria.
+We also offer x-ray, mag particle and other NDT services for projects requiring enhanced QC checks.

 6. States We Serve